-- Faculty in the School are among the most productive in the nation, according to independent studies published in the Journal of Forestry and released by Academic Analytics.
+- Faculty in the College are among the most productive in the nation, according to independent studies published in the Journal of Forestry and released by Academic Analytics.

 - In 2007, our PhD in Forest Science was ranked fourth in the nation by Academic Analytics.

 - Michigan Tech leads the world’s longest study on predator-prey relationships, the fifty year investigation of wolves and moose on Isle Royale.

 - The College is ranked in the top 10 percent in conservation biology research productivity among academic institutions in the United States and Canada.

 Graduate Programs in Forest Science